Finding the Law of the Micro-States and Small Jurisdictions of Europe

 • Criminal procedure law, Chapter 155

-Statute laws of Cyprus: Statutes that have not been consolidated into codes may be unwieldy due to multiple amendments, especially for the reader not fluent in Greek.
-Pre-independence statutes are in The Statute Laws of Cyprus: In Force on the 1st Day of April, 1959.
+Statute laws of Cyprus: Statutes that have not been consolidated into codes may be unwieldy due to multiple amendments, especially for a reader not fluent in Greek.
+Pre-independence statutes are in The Statute Laws of Cyprus: In Force on the 1st Day of April 1959.
 In the author’s experience, English translations of at least some and perhaps most current laws may be obtained from the Ministry of Justice in Nicosia.
-The author has used a Cyprus secretarial service (see Cyprus Yellow Pages) to transcribe into modern (post 1982) Greek orthography [21] Cypriot statute law from copies of the official gazette.
+The author has used a Cyprus secretarial service (see Cyprus Yellow Pages) to transcribe into modern (post-1982) Greek orthography (as archived by the Internet Archives)Cypriot statute law from copies of the official gazette.[21]

 Official translation of the general body of Cypriot law into Turkish, while envisaged by the Treaty of Guarantee of Aug.
-16, 1960 and Constitution, has fallen victim to politics and demographic reality.
+16, 1960, and the Constitution, has fallen victim to politics and demographic reality.
 The text of Cyprus treaties and diplomatic correspondence can be found on the Ministry of Foreign Affairs website.
-Some good sources for generating a current bibliography would be the OPACs of the Swiss Institute of Comparative Law, the United Nations Library at Geneva, and the Bodleian Law Library.
+Some good sources for generating a current bibliography would be the OPACs of the Swiss Institute of Comparative Law, the United Nations Library in Geneva, and the Bodleian Law Library.
 On linguistic and demographic issues, see the University of Laval site.
 Both the political and the linguistic environments are changing, however, with EU accession.
-One cannot know the content of diplomatic talks, but the opening of the Green Line, the new access of Turkish Cypriots to employment in the South and a sudden interest in Turkish language study there hold promise.
+One cannot know the content of diplomatic talks, but the opening of the Green Line, the new access of Turkish Cypriots to employment in the South, and a sudden interest in Turkish language study there hold promise.
 See:

 Case Reports: Reynolds and Flores list the historical Cyprus Law Reports, published in English and local language until independence.
 The Necatigil book (below) describes the forcible removal of non-Greek jurists from the court system, which thereafter largely ceased to operate in English and Turkish.
 IALS London holds:

-• Cyprus Law Reports, vol. 1 (1883 to 1890) – vol. 24 (1959-1960)
+• Cyprus Law Reports, vol. 1 (1883 to 1890) − vol. 24 (1959-1960).

 • Epitheorese kupriakou dikaiou = Cyprus Law Review (last issue received at IALS and Bodleian libraries, 1996).